Is the Talent Economy Abolishing Retirement?

 In 2019, the last of the Baby Boomers (born between 1946 and 1964) reached the age of 55, but they aren’t slowing down.
 An increasing number are eschewing traditional retirement and continuing to work.
 In fact, workforce participation rates for people 65 years and older have been steadily rising for decades.
 By 2026, the participation rate for people aged 65-74 is projected to be 30.2%, almost double what it was in 1996 (see image below).

-The labor participation rate for people 55+ is projected to continue increasing, with the 2026 rate for those 65-74 almost doubling 1996's
+Bar chart showing the labor participation rate for people 55+ is projected to continue increasing.

 The rise of the talent economy and its enabling technology are certainly empowering this population to continue working.
 However, the question of motivation remains: Is this generation choosing freelance work to have greater work-life balance, or is ageism in the workforce making freelancing their only option?